apache/accumulo-website/pages/contact-us.md

 GitHub pull requests and any messages associated with any commits should not make any reference to the security nature of the commit.

-The Accumulo project follows the standard ASF vulnerability handling process as outlined at [ASF Security Team](https://www.apache.org/security/#asf-security-team)
+The Accumulo project follows the standard [ASF vulnerability handling](https://www.apache.org/security/#asf-security-team) process as outlined by the ASF Security Team.

 An overview of the process is:
 - The reporter reports the vulnerability privately to Accumulo community by sending an email to